UnamSanctam/UnamBinder/README.md

 * Multiple files - Supports binding any amount of files
 * Compatible - Supports all tested Windows version (Windows 7 to Windows 10) and all file types
 * Windows Defender exclusions - Can add exclusions into Windows Defender to ignore any detections from the bound files
+* Icon/Assembly - Supports adding an Icon and/or Assembly Data to the built file

 ## Downloads